Aslarex/bun-curl2/README.md

   Configure proxies to improve request performance.

 - **Custom Headers & Body:**
   Pass headers and request body (as a string or object).
-CurlyBun automatically sets the appropriate `Content-Type`.
+BunCurl2 automatically sets the appropriate `Content-Type`.

 - **TLS & Cipher Settings:**
   Specify TLS versions and cipher suites for secure communication.